-Mr. Cohen’s career has been exemplary to say the least.
-Since joining the New York Times in 1990, his career has truly been global.
-From covering the Balkan war to the Iran Nuclear Deal, Mr. Cohen’s reporting represents the journalistic integrity that is at risk today.
-Mr. Cohen’s speech revolved around various topics, such as the first month of Mr. Trump’s Presidency, the United Kingdom’s decision to leave the European Union under Brexit, and finally a much more personal matter, which is the evolution of media in our “post-truth” era.
-In our day and age, where truth often times is forgotten and replaced with what seems convenient, Mr. Cohen’s speech is a steadfast reminder of how news organizations, such as the New York Times were created to hold politicians accountable to the truth.
+In Cohen’s speech, he covered a range of topics, from the first month of Trump’s presidency, to the United Kingdom’s decision to leave the European Union under Brexit, and finally a much more personal matter, the evolution of media in our “post-truth” era.
+In our day and age, where truth often times is forgotten and replaced with what seems convenient, Cohen’s speech is a steadfast reminder of how news organizations, such as the New York Times, were created to hold politicians accountable to the truth.

 **Written by Andrew Hyde Fitzgerald, student of the Bachelor of International Relations